-You can run program like firefox, etc by using simple commands:
+You can run programs like Firefox, etc., by using simple commands. firefox

-If you get a display error, then set the address:
+If you encounter a display error, please set the address: export DISPLAY=IPaddressofmachine

-If you wish to allow selected hosts and deny some, then these are the files you need to edit
+If you wish to allow selected hosts and deny others, then these are the files you need to edit.

 To allow a few hosts

-To block everyone from sshing into your server, add the following line in /etc/hosts.deny
+To block everyone from accessing your server via SSH, add the following line to the /etc/hosts.deny file: sshd: ALL

 scp source destination syntax